 We don't collect any of the following items in your food waste:

 - Oil (large quantities)

 - Cutlery or plates

-We recycle your food in to electricity, and if every home in Bath and North East Somerset recycled its food, it would create enough electricity to power 1140 homes for a year.
-Watch this video to find out how we recycle your food into electricity.
+Your food waste is taken to Codford Biogas in Wiltshire where it is processed via anaerobic digestion to produce biogas, used for electricity digestion, and nutrient-rich fertiliser.
+If every home in Bath and North East Somerset recycled its food waste, it would create enough electricity to power 1140 homes for a year.
+You can watch this video, produced in partnership with our previous food waste contractor GENeco, to find out more.